IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/3D Printed Wearable/GUIDE.md

 ## 2. SolidWorks

 ### 2.1.
 SolidWorks Installation
 If you already have a version of SolidWorks installed, you can skip this section.
-However, if you do not, refer to this document (LINK) to install the latest version (2026).
+However, if you do not, refer to this document (LINK to doc on LEARN page) to install the latest version (2026).
 ### 2.2.
 Creating a New Sketch
 After the SolidWorks download is complete, click "Part" to start building your 3D model.